Revised: May 23, 2022

 Section 8.
 Policies and Requirements

-- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT located at sat.org/register, taking the test located at sat.org/taking-test, scores located at sat.org/scores, and COVID-19 located at sat.org/covid19 are part of these Terms and Conditions.
+- All College Board policies and requirements (i) referenced in these Terms and Conditions and (ii) relating to registering for the SAT located at sat.org/register, what to bring and do on test day located at satsuite.collegeboard.org/sat/what-to-bring-do, scores located at sat.org/scores, and COVID-19 located at sat.org/covid19 are part of these Terms and Conditions.

 - College Board may update its policies and requirements from time to time, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.